ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ## Typographic quotes

-Vim doesn’t have any support for typographic quotes out of the box, so we’ll need to install the plugin [preservim/vim-textobj-quote](https://github.com/preservim/vim-textobj-quote).
+Vim doesn’t have any native support for typographic quotes, so we’ll need to install a plugin.
+[Preservim/vim-textobj-quote](https://github.com/preservim/vim-textobj-quote) does the job.
 There are a few different ways to install plugins in Vim, but in my opinion the easiest one to use is Vundle.
-If you are on Arch Linux, there is an [AUR package](https://aur.archlinux.org/packages/vundle), otherwise, see the [quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start) on Vundle’s GitHub repository.
+If you are on Arch Linux, there is an [AUR package](https://aur.archlinux.org/packages/vundle), otherwise, see the [Vundle quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start) on Vundle’s GitHub repository.

-Now that we have our Vim package manager installed, let’s install the plugin itself.
-Open your `~/.vimrc` or create it if it doesn’t exist yet, and add the following:
+Once Vundle is installed, we need to install the plugin itself.
+Open your `~/.vimrc`, or create it if it doesn’t exist yet, and add the following:

 ```VIM
 set nocompatible